 Like most traditional cakes the ingredients are simple but the outcome is absolutely wonderful.
 For the best results choose quality butter.
 This Apfelkuchen recipe lends itself well to adaptation.
 You can stir the apples into the batter, mix some into the batter, place some on top, or place all of them on top in a pattern of choice.
 You can also substitute with pears, apricots, plums or peaches.

 German apple cake is deliciously moist and only improves the following day!

 German Apple Cake Recipe

 The process is very simple and involves stirring the diced apples into the batter, pressing a few apples on top of the batter, and then baking.
-Serve the cake on its own, with some whipped cream, or serve it with vanilla ice cream and/or a drizzle of homemade caramel sauce.
+Serve the cake on its own, with some whipped cream, our homemade German Vanilla Sauce, or serve it with vanilla ice cream and/or a drizzle of homemade caramel sauce.